 The manual evaluation of dynamic parameters, such as the valve touchdown speed or the time of dynamic opening and closing, is very laborious with a large number of different operating points and takes up a lot of your working time.

-The “Valve train” software module was developed with the aim of automating these evaluations.
-This not only reduces the evaluation time, but also the size of the test matrix and, accordingly, the utilization time of the test bench.
-Instead of measurements at constant, discrete speeds, you can now run speed ramps.
+The software module “Valve Train” was developed with the aim of performing these evaluations automatically.
+This not only reduces the evaluation time, but also the size of the test matrix and, accordingly, the utilisation time of the test bench.
+Instead of performing measurements at constant, discrete speeds, you can now perform speed ramps.

-The software module can be used to evaluate the following parameters, among others: Angular position of dynamic opening and closing, touchdown speed, stroke loss, lift-off, valve bounce, mechanical load on components (surface pressure during cup drive), stroke area, valve overlap, etc.).
+With the software module, the following parameters, among others, can be evaluated: Angular position of dynamic opening and closing, touchdown speed, stroke loss, lift-off, valve bounce, mechanical load on the components (surface pressure during cup drive), stroke area and valve overlap.

-The software evaluates curves of several signals (stroke, velocity and acceleration) and presents them automatically for each cycle in a comparable way with the corresponding result parameters.
-For some analyses, additional evaluation methods have been predefined for the specialized user (e.g. touchdown speed).
+The software evaluates progressions of several signals (stroke, speed and acceleration) and automatically displays them comparably for each cycle with the corresponding result parameters.
+For some analyses, additional evaluation methods are stored that are ready-made for the specialised user (e.g. touchdown speed).

-In addition to the multitude of analysis options, cycles with signal errors can be automatically recorded and removed from the evaluations.
+In addition to the multitude of analysis options, you can automatically record cycles with signal errors and remove them from the evaluations.

 The application of the measurement technology as well as on-site measurements, analysis and evaluation can be completely provided and carried out by ROTEC ENGINEERING.

-- Valve lift and valve speed measurement with laser vibrometer
+- Measurement of valve stroke and valve speed with laser vibrometer

 - Camshaft position measurement with rotary encoder

-- Classic measurement method with high-precision measurement signals
+- Classic measuring method with high-precision measurement signals

 - Valve stroke measurement with prepared valve stem and MR sensor technology

-- Deviation from laser vibrometer < 20 µm
+- Deviation from the laser vibrometer < 20 µm

-- Special software solution for calculation of stroke signals from sensor signals (SIN, COS)
+- Special software solution for calculating the stroke signals from the sensor signals (SIN, COS)